-Just a final note, I find myself doing philosophy in a post-analytic situation.
+Just a final note, I find myself reading in a post-analytic space.

 - MLitt in Philosophy